daryllxd/lifelong-learning/programming/ruby/gems/resque.md

 ## Writing a Job

-A good practice is to create an `app/jobs` folder and store your job classes there. *A Resque job is any Ruby class or module with a `perform` clas method.*
+A good practice is to create an `app/jobs` folder and store your job classes there. *A Resque job is any Ruby class or module with a `perform` class method.*

     class Sleeper
       @queue = :sleep